septavios/obsidian-proofreader-fork/README.md

 [^1]: Estimated pricing for the [`gpt-4o-mini`
 	model](https://platform.openai.com/docs/models/gpt-4o-mini) in April 2025.
 	The plugin developer is not responsible if the actual costs differ.
+You can track your usage costs [on this page](https://platform.openai.com/usage).

 > [!NOTE]
 > This plugin requires an **OpenAI API key** and incurs costs at OpenAI based on